BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Steel and Metal Products

-These may include stainless steel pipes, welded tubes, seamless tubes, structural steel products, and other metal goods covered under mandatory standards.
+Stainless steel pipes, welded tubes, seamless tubes, structural steel products, and other metal goods covered under mandatory standards.

 Electrical Equipment